kjanparvari/evolutionary-trading-agent/README.md

 This project was developed as part of an independent research initiative at **Amirkabir University of Technology**.

 ## License
-This project is licensed under the AUT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.